-Once in receipt of a written request for hearing, the Educational Equity Compliance Office will offer a voluntary informal mediation conducted by the designee of the District Section 504 Coordinator in a non-adversarial atmosphere to resolve issues related to Section 504 identification, evaluation, or plan accommodations/services.
+Once in receipt of a written request for hearing, the Office of Student Civil Rights will offer a voluntary informal mediation conducted by the designee of the District Section 504 Coordinator in a non-adversarial atmosphere to resolve issues related to Section 504 identification, evaluation, or plan accommodations/services.
 Parents have the right to seek representation by an attorney for the mediation at their own expense.